South African Official Fees for Patents and Designs to Increase

 View All News

 The South African Companies and Intellectual Property Commission (CIPC) has announced a proposed increase in the official fees for patents and designs.
-We are waiting for clarity on the exact date of the fee increase but it is currently expected to occur towards the end of 2019.
+We are waiting for clarity on the exact date of the fee increase but it is currently expected to occur on 1 October 2019.

 A new distinction between corporate entities and small, medium and micro enterprises (SMMEs) will be created.
 While the fees for SMMEs are very similar to the existing fees, for corporate entities the fees for new applications and renewals are significantly increased.